-In the present study, we successfully isolated and characterized milk-derived exosomes (Mexos) as promising nanocarriers for oral insulin administration.
-The outstanding oral biocompatibility, stable availability, and feasibility of large-scale production make cow Mexos highly appealing for oral drug delivery purposes, garnering significant attention in this field.
+In the present study, we successfully isolated characterized milk-derived exosomes (Mexos) as promising nanocarriers for oral insulin administration.
+The outstanding availability, biocompatibility, stable and feasibility of large-scale production make cow Mexos highly appealing for oral drug delivery purposes, garnering significant attention in this field.
 Through a series of experiments, this study has offered new perspectives on the potential of Mexos in enhancing insulin transport through mucus membranes and achieving sustained hypoglycemic effects in diabetic rats.
 This strategy could also be suitable for administering other protein-based antidiabetic medications and insulin analogs frequently used in clinical practice.